 Billions of dollars now trade weekly on the outcome of real-world events.
-Interest rate decisions, election results, sports scores, economic indicators, prediction markets have turned collective human judgment into a liquid, tradeable asset class.
-Kalshi alone controls nearly half of all weekly prediction market volume, processing over $4 billion in trades during a single unremarkable week in February 2025.
+Interest rate decisions, election results, sports scores, economic indicators — prediction markets have turned collective human judgment into a liquid, tradeable asset class.
+Kalshi alone controls nearly half of all weekly prediction market volume, recording $9.5 billion in trading volume in January 2026 alone.
+The broader prediction market industry now exceeds $12 billion in monthly volume.
 This is not a niche experiment anymore.
 It is a category.

 The platforms that establish liquidity, user trust, and regulatory standing early will be extraordinarily difficult to displace.
 The good news is that entering no longer requires building a trading exchange from the ground up.
 A Kalshi clone gives businesses the full technical stack matching engine, settlement layer, compliance framework, and trading interface ready to configure, brand, and launch in weeks rather than years.